safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/MoneriumPack.md

 }
 ```

-And will do the following:
+And it will do the following:

 1. Creates a `redeem` order with the correct format for the Monerium SDK to understand
 2. Place the order to Monerium